 Per Page:

-Mural in the inner court of Peles Castle.
+Mural in the inner court of Peles Castle in Romania.

-The Neo-Renaissance Peles Castle near Sinaia was built between 1873 and 1914 as a residence for King Carol I. The magnificent royal home, set in the Carpathian Mountains, is, understandably, a very popular tourist destination.
+The neo-Renaissance Peles Castle near Sinaia, Romania, was built between 1873 and 1914 as a residence for King Carol I. Set in the Carpathian Mountains, it is a popular tourist destination.

-The entrance to the Great Church of the Sinaia Monastery.
+The entrance to the Great Church of the Sinaia Monastery in Romania.
 First built between 1842 and 1846, the church was partially rebuilt between 1897 and 1903.

-Trescovat peak, an eroded volcanic plug that lies just astride the Danube River, is popular among hikers and climbers and offers impressive views of the river valley.
+Trescovăț, an eroded volcanic plug next to the Danube River, is popular among hikers and climbers and offers impressive views of the river valley.
 This view is from the Serbian side of the Danube.

-On the Danube River approaching the Iron Gates.
+On the Danube River approaching the Iron Gates gorge in Romania.

-The Mraconia Monastery on the Danube River was completed in 1993 on the ruins of ancient monasteries.
+The Mraconia Monastery on the Danube River in Romania was completed in 1993 on the ruins of ancient monasteries.

-Iron Gate hydroelectric plant on the Danube River.
+Iron Gate hydroelectric plant on the Danube River in Romania.

-Locks on the Danube River near the Iron Gates.
+Locks on the Danube River in Romania, near the Iron Gates gorge.

-Exterior of the Palace of the People in Bucharest.
-The building was constructed between 1984 and 1997 on orders of Nicolae Ceausescu, the dictator of communist Romania.
-The structure is the world's third-largest building by floor area (after the Pentagon in Washington, DC and the Long'ao Building in China) with 1,100 rooms; it consists of 12 floors above ground and 8 floors below.
-The edifice hosts the two houses of Romania's Parliament (the Senate and the Chamber of Deputies), three museums, and an international conference center.
-Nonetheless, about two-thirds of the building remains unoccupied.
+Exterior of the communist-era Palace of the People in Bucharest, Romania, which was built between 1984 and 1997.
+The structure is the world's third-largest building by floor area (after the Pentagon in Washington, D.C., and the Long'ao Building in China) and hosts the two houses of Parliament, three museums, and an international conference center.
+About two-thirds of the building remains unoccupied.

-Exterior of the Palace of the People in Bucharest.
-The building was constructed between 1984 and 1997 on orders of Nicolae Ceausescu, the dictator of communist Romania.
-The structure is the world's third-largest building by floor area (after the Pentagon in Washington, DC and the Long'ao Building in China) with 1,100 rooms; it consists of 12 floors above ground and 8 floors below.
-The edifice hosts the two houses of Romania's Parliament (the Senate and the Chamber of Deputies), three museums, and an international conference center.
-Nonetheless, about two-thirds of the building remains unoccupied.
+Exterior of the communist-era Palace of the People in Bucharest, Romania, which was built between 1984 and 1997.
+The structure is the world's third-largest building by floor area (after the Pentagon in Washington, D.C., and the Long'ao Building in China) and hosts the two houses of Parliament, three museums, and an international conference center.
+About two-thirds of the building remains unoccupied.

 Previous PagePage 01 of 02Next Page